|

 The table below should illustrate what happens.

 position).
-It causes the next wheel to step when it changes from
+It causes the rotor to its left to step when it changes from

-Q to R. Wheel II is in the middle position.
+Q to R. Rotor II is in the middle position.
 It causes a step

-when changing from E to F. Now observe what happens:
+when changing from E to F. Here is what happens:

 |